Bio and Artist Statements

 Michelle Waters was born and raised in Los Angeles, California, into an artistic, progressive family.
 Her grandparents were social justice activists and artists who were big influences on her art and life.
 She has been making art since she was a small child, and holds a B.A. in Studio Art from University of California, Santa Cruz.

 Her art expresses concerns for the loss of the natural world and human exploitation of animals, sometimes using sardonic humor.
-She also does companion animal portraits and her current work is focused on portraying the beauty and dignity of animals.
+She also does companion animal portraits and her current work is focused on wildlife, particularly endangered species and the extinction crisis.
 Her art has been influenced by her environmental and animal rights activism and volunteer work as a wildlife rehabilitator and cat rescuer.

 Member of the Art of Compassion Project